Has your supervisor made sexual advances towards you?

 - Adverse effects on the victim are common in the form of stress and social withdrawal, sleep and eating difficulties, overall health impairment, etc.

-- The victim and perpetrator can be any gender.
+- The victim and perpetrator can be of any gender.

 - The perpetrator does not have to be of the opposite sex.